Jack Pritchard (furniture designer)

-John Craven Pritchard (8 June 1899 - 27 April 1992) was a British furniture entrepreneur, who was very influential between the First and Second World Wars.
+John Craven "Jack" Pritchard (8 June 1899 - 27 April 1992) was a British furniture entrepreneur, who was very influential between the First and Second World Wars.
 His work is exhibited in the Victoria and Albert Museum and the Museum of London.
 He was a member of the Design and Industries Association.

 Life

 Pritchard was born in Hampstead, London, the son of Clive Fleetwood Pritchard, a successful barrister, and a descendant of Andrew Pritchard, businessman and scientist.
 He was educated at Oundle School and Pembroke College, Cambridge.

 In 1924, Pritchard married Rosemary (Molly) Cooke, a psychiatrist (1900–1985); they had two sons, Jonathan and Jeremy, born in 1926 and 1928.
 Jack also had a daughter, Jennifer, with Beatrix Tudor Hart, a pioneering educator.

 For many years, he and his wife lived in the famous Lawn Road Flats, also known as the Isokon Flats.
 They later retired to a house also named Isokon on Dunwich Road, Blythburgh, Suffolk, designed by Jennifer and her husband Colin Jones.
 Pritchard died in Blythburgh and is buried there.